hppanpaliya/MindfulMe/README.md

-# Mental Health Support Web App
+# MindfulMe: Your Companion for Mental Well-being

 ## Overview
-A comprehensive web application that offers resources and tools to aid users in managing their mental health and wellbeing.
+A comprehensive web application that offers resources and tools to aid users in managing their mental well-being and wellbeing.
 Created as part of CS-545, this application emphasizes user interaction, support, and education.

 ## Presentation and Demo